rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 ### Uninstalling packages

-Uninstalling packages is just as easy as installing, with Red Hat’s package manager (RPM).
+Uninstalling packages is as easy as installing with Red Hat’s package manager (RPM).

  In this exercise, you will try to use `rpm` to uninstall some packages from the system.